 Gamers and nongamer 3rd graders will love this exciting series.
-Jesse’s friend gets an early release of a video game — and while playing it, the game sucks them into the game world.
-They’re literally trapped.
-Inside the game, they meet a classmate who has been missing for weeks, now a grown-up man in the game.
-Because there’s no way out.
-Or is there one slim chance?
+Jesse’s friend gets an early release of a video game — and while playing it, they are sucked into the game world.
+Inside the game, they meet a classmate who has been missing for weeks and is now a grown-up man in the game.
+How will they get out before they’re old men?

 Strongheart: Wonder Dog of the Silver Screen by Candace Fleming, illustrated by Eric Rohmann